 The HSPH COVID-19 Mental Health Forums introduce evidence-based skills to managing stress related to the coronavirus (COVID-19) outbreak and techniques for adapting and enhancing resilience.
 Each week, Dr. Karestan Koenen and colleagues host experts in the field of clinical psychology and trauma epidemiology research to address important emotional, psychological, and physical health issues related to daily life during a pandemic.
 These forums are always open to the public and include a discussion and Q&A with attendees.
+Learn more about the COVID-19 Mental Health Forum Series.

 Additional resources on mental health